 With some addicts, this happens over and over again.
 And each time he tries to quit he goes through painful withdrawal again.
 It can be an endless cycle.

 The brain does eventually learn to operate without the drugs, but if the residues are not removed from the fatty tissue during the drug rehab program and, instead, are released over and over again for years, the brain reacts like the person had taken the drug again.
 And you’re back at square one.
 Under these circumstances, relapse is always a possibility – no matter how long ago the person stopped taking drugs.

 Handling the Drug Metabolites

-With the Narconon drug program, the drug residues or metabolites are eliminated through a regiment of exercise, sweating them out in a sauna, and nutritional supplements (no substitute drugs).
+With the Narconon drug program, the drug residues or metabolites are eliminated through a regiment of exercise, sweating them out with our New Life Detoxification, and nutritional supplements (no substitute drugs).
 By the time this phase of the program is complete the drugs are gone.

 Getting rid of the drug residue in the fatty tissues can have remarkable effects: